 The Town provides a range of services to its citizens, including water and wastewater, parks and recreation; and financial and administrative services.
 The town operates under the Council-Manager form of government (as defined by Charter).
-The Town is governed by a five-member Town Council, elected at large for two-year terms.
+The Town is governed by a five-member Town Council, elected at large for four-year terms.
 Elections are held every year with terms staggered.
 The Mayor presides over meetings of the Council and has a vote.
 The Town Council is the legislative, policy-making body for the town government.
 It enacts ordinances, adopts the annual budget, appropriates funds, sets tax rates, establishes policies, and adopts plans for town growth and development.

 The Town Council appoints the Town Manager as the administrative head of the Town.
 The Town has 6 full time employees including the Town Manager, Town Treasurer, and Town Clerk.
-Both the water and wastewater plants are operated by a private contractor.
-Water is provided by a series of wells.
-Trash collection is provided by the Town.
+Public water and wastewater facilities are owned by the town and operated and maintained in collaboration with a third-party contractor.
+Trash collection is provided by contract.
 Property maintenance, water and wastewater, and garbage collection report to the Town Manager.
-The Director of Public Works position is vacant and will be evaluated by the new Town Manager.

 The Town of Buchanan provides law enforcement through the Botetourt County Sheriff's Department.
-The Town contracts for an additional 40 hours per week of coverage.
-Fire protection is provided by the Buchanan Volunteer Fire Department and is part of the Botetourt County Fire and EMS system.
+Fire protection is provided by the County with the Buchanan Volunteer Fire Department augmenting protection.
+This is part of the Botetourt County Fire and EMS system, which provides 24-hour fire and EMS service through the Buchanan station.
 Botetourt County also provides Library services and has a branch location on Main Street.

-The Town of Buchanan has a balanced budget of \$1,269,175 for FY24 excluding utilities.
-The Water and Sewer budget totals an additional \$365,700.
+The Town of Buchanan has a balanced budget of \$1,028,667 for FY25 excluding utilities.
+The Water and Sewer budget totals an additional \$601,106.